howeverloveu789/mirami-public/README.md

 ## What it does

 22 behavioral questions.
-One structural pattern.
+One structural scan.
 Depending on tier — no exit, one exit, or three exits.

-The engine scores your answers across three axes — Drive, Reality, Capacity — and outputs one of 12 decision patterns.
-Each pattern reveals:
+The engine scores your answers across three axes:

-- What is breaking
-- What it is costing you
+- **D — Direction.** What you are moving toward.
-- The next structural move (paid tiers only)
+- **R — Route.** How you confirm the path is real.
+- **C — Close.** Whether anything actually finishes.

+Each scan identifies which axis is failing — and where your decision system breaks.

 ---